ericmoritz/arbeiter/README.md

            return False

         return {"times-two": str(value * 2)}

+You could also stuff the value into a special queue if you wanted to write a fix for the error:

+    def handler(a, data):
+        try:
+           value = int(data)
+        except ValueError:
+           log.exception("someone set us up the bomb")
+           return {"times-two-failures": data}

+        return {"times-two": str(value * 2)}

 On the topic of failures; Arbeiter does not assume it knows what you want when handling errors.
 When bad things happens, Arbeiter lets the